-Are you looking to have an unforgettable vacation in Scotland or Ireland?
+Are you looking to have an unforgettable vacation abroad in Scotland or Ireland?
 Both are home to beautiful landscapes with green hills, historical sites (including castles!), outdoor adventures, extremely friendly locals, and rich pub cultures.

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.